threeheartsdigital/emailoctopus-templates/README.md

 <img src="https://wordpress-media.emailoctopus.com/uploads/sites/3/2014/05/wayfair1.png" alt="Wayfair template" width="640">

-Wayfair is our first series of email marketing templates.
-Comprising of 3 fully responsive templates, Wayfair is perfectly designed for a lifestyle or fashion startup.
-The 3 templates cover multiple use cases such as product announcements, blog posts, weekly newsletters or transactional emails.
+Comprising of three fully responsive templates, Wayfair is perfectly designed for a lifestyle or fashion startup.
+The three templates cover multiple use cases such as product announcements, blog posts, weekly newsletters or transactional emails.

 ## [Abacus template pack](https://github.com/threeheartsdigital/emailoctopus-templates/tree/master/abacus)

 <img src="https://wordpress-media.emailoctopus.com/uploads/sites/3/2016/10/abacus.png" alt="Abacus template" width="640">

-Abacus is a minimalist template series.
-The Abacus set is made-up of 3 fully responsive templates, a newsletter, product announcement and transactional email template.
-Each section can be copied, and re-used, making the use cases limitless.
-The beautiful, minimalist design makes the Abacus templates suitable to use across industries, including Fashion, SaaS, Technical and Sporting brands.
+A minimalist template series.
+The Abacus set is made up of three fully responsive templates, a newsletter, product announcement and transactional email template.
+Each section can be copied and re-used with no limitations.
+The beautiful, minimalist design makes the Abacus templates suitable to use across industries, including fashion, SAAS, technical and sporting brands.

 ## [Karakol template pack](https://github.com/threeheartsdigital/emailoctopus-templates/tree/master/karakol)

 <img src="https://wordpress-media.emailoctopus.com/uploads/sites/3/2016/10/karakol.png" alt="Karakol template" width="640">

 Karakol is designed with business in mind.
-A professional, yet eye-catching, design set comprises of 3 fully responsive templates, a product announcement, blog post and transactional email template.
-The awe inspiring hero images, which gracefully degrade to solid colours in Outlook, draw the user in and help make any content look spectacular.
+A professional, yet eye-catching, design set comprises of three fully responsive templates, a product announcement, blog post and transactional email template.
+The beautiful hero images, which gracefully degrade to solid colours in Outlook, draw the user in and make any content look stunning.

 ## Code formatting